ChathurangiShyalika/EmbodiedQA/README.md

 ---

-# Add a New Dataset — Full Pipeline (Copy / Paste)
+# Add a New Dataset — Full Pipeline

-This document describes the complete pipeline:
+This section describes the complete pipeline from:

 Fact extraction → Episodic DB → QA generation → Prompt inspection → Inference → Evaluation